 We all know it.
 Health care reform was a BFD.
-Because of the passage of the Patient Protection and Affordable Care Act (PPACA), 32 million of the currently uninsured in America will get covered.
-By the way, over 15 million of those are uninsured young Americans.
+Because of the passage of the Patient Protection and Affordable Care Act (ACA), up to 27 million of the currently uninsured in America could get covered.1 By the way, about 19 million of the uninsured are young Americans ages 18 to 34.2

 But what does reform mean for young Americans?
 Here are the most important points: